Glossary

 is returned automatically.

-NOTE: "Context Manager" is a class that implements__enter__
+NOTE: "Context Manager" is a class that implements

 and__exit__